 Hoo-boy!
 Looks like you have an engine timing issue.
 This is probably not going to be a DIY type repair job, but keep reading to learn more about this code.
-A P0010 means the engine control module (ECM) has found a variation in the mechanical timing between the crankshaft and Bank 1 Camshaft.
+A P0010 code means the engine control module (ECM) has found a variation in the mechanical timing between the crankshaft and Bank 1 Camshaft.
 This problem typically crops up at higher RPMs since the ECM is adjusting valve lifts during higher speed driving.

 - Your engine timing is out of sync and needs adjustment

 - You’ve got sludgy oil because you’ve been skipping oil changes

 - Your timing chain, gears or guides are worn down and need to be replaced